-Dimensions: first and second stages: height 119 ft 2

-in, diameter 10 ft.
+Guidance: digital avionics system on Titan IVB.
+Dimensions: first and second stages: height 119 ft 2 in, diameter 10 ft.

 Launch Weight: 1,900,000 lb.
-COMMENTARY

 USAF's primary heavy-lift launcher, Titan IV was selected in 1985 to augment the space shuttle and is used to launch critical military payloads, including the Defense Support Program (DSP) and Milstar satellites.
-It is a growth version of the earlier Titan 34D, with stretched first and second stages, seven-segment solid boosters, and a 16 ft 8.5-in diameter payload fairing.
+It is a growth version of the earlier Titan 34D, with stretched first and second stages, three-segment solid boosters, and a 16-ft-8.5-in diameter payload fairing, with various heights of payload fairings available

 Titan IVA.
 Titan IVA is capable of placing a 32,000-lb payload into low polar orbit and 39,000 lb into LEO.
-With a modified Centaur G-prime upper stage, it can place 10,200 lb into geosynchronous Earth orbit (GEO).
-With an alternative Inertial Upper Stage (IUS), it can place 5.200 lb into GEO.
+With a modified Centaur G-prime upper stage, it can place 10,200 Ib into GEO.
+With an alternative Inertial Upper Stage (IUS), it can place 5,200 lb into GEO.
+The Titan IVA is no longer in production and has completed all launch operations.

 Titan IVB.
 The latest Titan IVB version has missionunique kits, providing a standard interface for payloads to permit launch-site processing, a new electrical system on the booster core, a new ground system, and upgraded solid-rocket motors with 25 percent improved performance.
 First launch from Cape Canaveral was made successfully Feb.
 23, 1997; the first from Vandenberg AFB, Calif., will be in 1999.
-The latest program decision is to use a maximum of 40 vehicles.
+The latest program decision is to use a maximum of 39 vehicles.